CleaNguyen/CleaNguyen/README.md

 - 👋 Hi, I’m @CleaNguyen and I'm studying web development.
 - 👀 I’m interested in front end web development and web design
 - 🌱 I’m currently learning GIT and the Web Audio API
-- 💞️ I’m looking to collaborate on any front-end/web design projects involving HTML5, CSS3, JavaScript/Jquery and more to grow my portfolio =)
+- 💞️ I’m looking to collaborate on any front-end/web design projects involving HTML5, CSS3, JavaScript/Jquery, Bootstrap and more to grow my portfolio =)
 - 📫 How to reach me: clea.nguyen@icloud.com

 <!---